 - Photos of both vehicles

-These items may help your legal team prove the cause of your trucking accident.
-Your legal team might also request additional items to help substantiate the cost of the accident.
-These items may include your medical records and bills, employment and salary history, and vehicle repair or replacement estimates.
+These items may help our legal team prove the cause of your truck accident.
+We might also request additional items to help substantiate the cost of the accident.
+These items may include:

 - Head-on collisions